qeaml/nwge-docs/state/SubState.md

 You can enqueue the topmost sub-state to be swapped with a different one using the `nwge::swapSubState` and `nwge::swapSubStatePtr` functions.
-In case the stack is empty, these function is equivalent to `nwge::pushState` and `nwge::pushSubStatePtr` respectively.
+In case the stack is empty, these function are equivalent to `nwge::pushSubState` and `nwge::pushSubStatePtr` respectively.

 You can enqueue the topmost sub-state to be popped off the stack with the